aeternity/protocol/channels/README.md

 At any point a participant can be missing or refusing to cooperate to a valid off-chain contract call.
 We call this a dispute and it can be resolved using forcing of progress on-chain.
-This requires the forcing party to provide enough information for the contract execution as well with a proof that the contract had been part of the channel's state.
+This requires the forcing party to provide enough information for the contract's execution.
 The result of a successful force progress is a new channel off-chain state.
 This way we keep contracts in channels trustless.

 ## Light node requirements